paulstaab/automate/README.md

 ```bash
 ./install.sh
 ```
 within its folder.
 The scripts usually require root privileges.
+You will likely have to adapt them here and there according to your own preferences.